 - Other relevant demographics: Those included in the mortality analysis were healthier, younger and had less cognitive and functional disability than those excluded, but did not differ by baseline weight or average weight change (among those with at least two weight measurements)

-Note: Entries are mean (standard deviation) unless otherwise noted. lbs=pounds; CV=coefficient of variation
+Note: Entries are mean (SD) unless otherwise noted. lbs=pounds; CV=coefficient of variation

 - Location: Sacramento County, California; Washington County, Maryland; Forsyth County, North Carolina; and Pittsburgh, Pennsylvania.